All Episodes

 Nobody says a thing on the Democratic side.

-Big tech so offended by Donald Trump's tweeting, canceled on Twitter, canceled on social media.
+Everyone was so offended in the mob and the media, big tech, so offended by Donald Trump's tweeting, canceled on Twitter, canceled on social media.

-Just silence them and eliminate them.
+Just silence him and eliminate him.

-Don't run stories about zero experience hunters' laptop to protect the candidate, Joe Biden hiding in his bunker basement the entire campaign.
+Don't run stories about zero experience Hunter's laptop to protect the candidate Joe Biden hiding in his bunker basement the entire campaign.

 There's never been a president that was more pro-life, pro-religious freedom, pro-Israel than Donald Trump.